colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-3.md

 }
 ```

-Now we need to create a copy of the current board that we can modify without changing the value of `this.currentBoard`.
+Now you need to create a copy of the current board that you can modify without changing the value of `this.currentBoard`.

-To do this, we'll create a static method called `deepBoardCopy()`.
+To do this, you'll create a static method called `deepBoardCopy()`.

 ```js
 static deepBoardCopy(oldBoard) {